matteopilotto/github-slideshow/_posts/0000-01-02-matteopilotto.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Your text
+"The only way to do great work is to love what you do.
+If you haven't found it yet, keep looking.
+Don't settle."
-Use the left arrow to go bac
+Use the left arrow to go back